 My first presentation

-This brings you back to the Presentation Screen.
-If you want to edit your presentation, select 'Open existing presentation'.
+When you want to edit your presentation, select 'Open existing presentation'.
 To play your presentation, select 'Play presentation'.

-Click on the picture to view a recording of the presentation (MP4 00.52 seconds).
-Or, if you prefer to view how to get started, then a 6 minute video (MP4) will walk you through achieving this.
+If you prefer to view how to get started, then a 6 minute video (MP4) will walk you through achieving this.

-Features and comparison chartRepeat Signage digital signage software keeps residents updated at Repeat Signage at Westholme School
+Repeat Signage digital signage software keeps residents updated at Repeat Signage at Westholme School

-Contact our team"Repeat Signage enabled us to design screens that were flexible and easy to update.
+"Repeat Signage enabled us to design screens that were flexible and easy to update.
 Initially we used PowerPoint but this didn’t give us the flexibility we needed so we purchased Repeat Signage.

 After initial design work by myself I’ve managed to pass all updates on to our receptionists.
 Staff that want messages displaying on the screens simply hand their requests into reception and the receptionists handle all the updates.
 Due to Repeat Signage’s easy user interface staff required very little training and found that their current Microsoft Office skills were transferable to Repeat Signage.